-I remember exactly what it was like to be a young boy grappling with a growing interest in girls.
-It was made all the more challenging by being at a boys’ boarding school that did not admit girls until the sixth form.
+I remember what it was like to be a young boy grappling with a growing interest in girls.
+It was made all the more challenging by being at a boys’ boarding school that didn’t admit girls until the sixth form.
 Girls were an exotic but alien species, and almost everything I knew about them was derived from conversations with older boys, fanciful speculation and the occasional glimpse of an adult magazine.
 But, critically, there was no over-riding preconception of what to expect from them.
 And when the girls did finally turn up in the sixth form we learnt, as they say, on the job.
 Our sexual education went roughly hand in hand with our emotional development.

 Contrast this with the experience of today’s children, who are not just surrounded by sexualised content on a daily basis but can access explicit hard core pornography with ease.
-As parents, we re-assure ourselves that most of it is harmless and that we have the ability to temper the way it affects our kids by providing an emotional and intellectual backdrop to help put what they see in perspective.
+As parents, we re-assure ourselves that most of it is harmless and that we have the ability to temper the way it affects our kids by providing a stabilising emotional and intellectual backdrop to help put what they see in perspective.
 But this is simply no longer true.
 The exponential growth of hard core online porn and the ease with which our kids can access it has completely out-paced the ability of parenting skills to counter it.

 I encourage every parent to go online and look for pornography.
 Seriously.
 Whether you’ll be shocked or not by what you find is not the point.
 Why?
 Because you’re an adult and you have the ability to compare what you see against your own experience and to understand the concept of fantasy.
 But imagine you’re a young boy or girl viewing hard core sex for the first time and then consider the impact.
 This becomes your yardstick, your starting place and reference point for your own future sexual activity.
 This is happening everyday, for thousands of young boys and girls, and almost always without parental knowledge.
 As liberal as I am about adults and pornography, I am the polar opposite when it comes to children viewing it.

 As a father of two boys and a girl, the consequences of doing nothing worry me.
-It is indisputable that the majority of porn is male orientated and the message to boys is often one dimensional – the woman is there for your pleasure irrespective of whether she will enjoy it.
+It is indisputable that the majority of porn is male orientated and the message to boys is one dimensional – the woman is there for your pleasure irrespective of whether she will enjoy it.
 It might ‘only’ be fantasy, but it’s aimed at adults who understand this and can compare it against real experience and a mature moral framework.
 For a young boy or girl this fantasy is a potential template for their own sexual activity – the boy as dominant and demanding and the girl as submissive and accommodating.